marcgg/marcgg.github.com/_posts/2016-03-01-vimrc-example.md

 First of all you need to [install vim][6], or, if you don't like to run your text editor in your console and use a mac, you can install [MacVim][7].

-Out of the box, Vim is quite worthless compared to other editors like Sublime or Atom.
-However, it's more evolutive and customizable, so the first thing to do is to start setting it up to fit your prefered way of coding.
-I recommend versionning your configuration to share accross machines while keeping track of any changes you made.
+Out of the box, Vim is very hard on the eyes and doesn't have a lot of feature we've come to expect from other editors like Sublime or Atom.
+However, it's more evolutive and customisable, so the first thing to do is to start setting it up to fit your preferred way of coding.
+I recommend versioning your configuration to share across machines while keeping track of any changes you made.

 To do this, create a `.vim` repository with a `vimrc` file that will contain most of your configuration: